 With frightening TV series and movies, there are classics and true stinkers, and the same can be said of Anime horror movies.
 Fortunately, the best horror anime series is an arena where the media shines brightly.
 Like Jason Voorhees and Camps Crystal Lake, Halloween and bloodshed go together.
 Spirited away is another best anime on HBO Max available right now.

 While the preceding are rather frightening, the anime films listed below will scare the daylight as well as the twinkle lights out of you.
-The film’s trippy animations, psychological thrills, and unsettling shocks serve as enticing props through which these films are most disturbing movies with far more profound stories.
+The film’s trippy animations, psychological thrills, and unsettling shocks serve as enticing props through which these films are most disturbing movies with a far more profound story.

 You can get a Horror Anime collection on a number of Platforms i.e. Netflix, Horror movies on Hulu, Crunchyroll, Funimation anime, and more.
-Here we have compiled a list of the best Anime Horror movies in Canada to enjoy on weekends!
+Here we have compiled a list of the best Anime Horror movies in UK to enjoy on weekends!

 Wicked City (1987)